George Floyd protests in Minneapolis–Saint Paul: Troop deployment and peaceful rallies

 By late morning on May 31, several thousand Minnesota National Guard troops were conducting missions.
 Protests and rallies were held at various locations throughout the metropolitan region.
 Crowds of people once again gathered at the site of Floyd's arrest and subsequent murder.
 Speakers at a "Justice for George Floyd" rally at the state capitol building in Saint Paul spoke about police brutality and called for the arrest of the other three officers at the scene of Floyd's murder.
 A peaceful crowd marched westbound on I-94 before heading down University Avenue in Saint Paul.
-Later in the day, Walz and Freeman agreed that Minnesota Attorney General Keith Ellison would assist in the investigation of Floyd's murder.
+Later in the day, Walz and Freeman agreed that Minnesota attorney general Keith Ellison would assist in the investigation of Floyd's murder.

 Tanker truck incident on I-35W

-Shortly after 6:00 p.m.
-CDT on May 31, an estimated crowd of 5,000 to 6,000 people gathered on the I-35W bridge over the Mississippi River in Minneapolis and, believing police forces had fully closed the interstate highway after they marched on to it, began taking a knee.
+Shortly after 6:00 p.m. on May 31, a crowd of 5,000 to 6,000 people gathered on the I-35W bridge over the Mississippi River in Minneapolis and, believing police forces had fully closed the interstate highway after they marched on to it, began taking a knee.
 A semi-truck tanker drove northbound through an unbarricaded section of the highway and into the protesters, causing the crowd to part ways to avoid being run down.
-The driver—a 35-year-old man from Otsego, Minnesota returning from a fuel delivery—initially came to a halt, but then tried to continue driving forward, until he was pulled from his cab and beaten by the surrounding crowd.
+The driver—a 35-year-old man from Otsego, Minnesota, returning from a fuel delivery—initially came to a halt, but then tried to continue driving forward, until he was pulled from his cab and beaten by the surrounding crowd.
 He suffered minor injuries, as some of the protesters attempted to protect him.

 A live social media video captured a person pointing a gun at the truck driver and shooting two rounds into the truck's front tire.
 Bystanders brought the truck driver to the police, who then pepper-sprayed the crowd.
 The driver was taken to Hennepin County Medical Center, then released into the custody of the Bureau of Criminal Apprehension, which initially charged him with assault.
 No serious injuries to the people on the bridge were reported, though one protester suffered abrasions during the incident.
 Led by the Minnesota State Patrol and the Hennepin County Sheriff's Office, officials cited 318 people for unlawful assembly in connection to the incident.